theomantz/nyc_asp_alerts/README.md

 twitter_access_token_secret=<your_access_token_secret>
 ```

-Once that information is provided in your `.env` file you can run the bot
+Once the information is provided in your `.env` file you can run the bot

 ```py
 python bot.py